 Discus which are not healthy will tend to swim sluggishly, they may be hiding behind the plants or the filter, and if they don’t rush towards a food source when it is offered to them.

 On the other hand, if they are swimming around normally, look curious as to what is going on, and rush forward when food is introduced they are likely in good health.

 You can use the coloration of a discus to tell if it is sick or not.
-If a discus fish seems to be darkened quite a bit it can be a tell tale sign that there is something not quite right with it.
+If a discus fish seems to be darkened quite a bit it can be a telltale sign that there is something not quite right with it.

 This does not apply to baby discus, as baby discus will tend to not have any coloration at all.
 Discus only develop their colors as they reach adulthood.
-If you see a baby discus which is brightly colored that is a sign that they have been fed some sot of hormones, or color enhancing food.
-While this doesn’t necessarily mean that the baby discus is ill, discus who are fed hormones at such a young age, could develop potential problems later on.
+If you see a baby discus which is brightly colored that is a sign that they have been fed some sort of hormones, or color enhancing food.
+While this doesn’t necessarily mean that the baby discus is ill, discus who are fed hormones at such a young age could develop potential problems later on.

 Eye coloration is a thing to look at as well.
 The eyes should be clear and not cloudy.
 Remember not all discus have the same color eyes.
 Some discus have red eyes, some have amber eyes, and some discus have eyes that don’t have any color at all.
 However, if you see a discus which has a black eye, it is a good indicator that the fish is sick.

 Physical attributes of the discus can be a good indication of whether or not the fish is in good health or not.
 For example: If the discus has short gill covers, looks emaciated, looks undernourished, has some sort of wound, has frayed fins, or has white fecal matter trailing behind it, it is a good indication that the discus is not well.